-Psalm 19 starts with the heavens, the sun and it’s ‘tent’, the creation crying out the glory of God, and then it switches suddenly and looks not out the window but down to the written word, the messages of God wrapped up in feeble letters and wobbly grammar.
+Psalm 19 starts with the heavens, the sun, and it’s ‘tent’, the creation crying out the glory of God.
+Then it switches suddenly and looks not out the window but down to the written word, the messages of God wrapped up in feeble letters and wobbly grammar.
 All these games take their inspiration directly from those ideas and specific verses in the text.

-Necessary rules – There can be multiple winners and losers, everyone has until to the count of 10 before the winner is announced.
+There can be multiple winners and losers, everyone has until the count of 10 after each rule is announced before the winner is announced.
 Read 1 rule and say go!
 Judge the winner on all 5 rules.
 Reveal another rule and repeat.

 1. Look at the leaders.